Cervidae90/selenium_python/README.md

 Python 3.8.0
 ```

-### b) Install virtualenv (virtual environment)
+### b) Install virtual environment
+A ```virtual environment```is a tool that helps to keep dependencies required by different projects separate by creating isolated python virtual environments for them.

 In your console type:
 ```
 pip install virtualenv
 ```
-#### Note: if you are somehow using Python 2.x.x and you want to use 3.x.x instead but you don't know how to override newer version, please do the following:  ```virtualenv -p python3 venv```.
-This will install python 3.x.x in your virtual environment.

 Then to make sure it's installed properly type in console:
 ```